15 (mixtape): Background

 Bhad Bhabie was first discovered on the Dr. Phil show, where she said the phrase "cash me outside, how 'bout dah?"
 This later became a meme which went viral, turning her into an Internet star.
 She gained a following on Instagram and YouTube, and on August 23, 2017, TMZ leaked what would be her first song to chart on the Billboard Hot 100, "These Heaux".
 She became the second youngest female artist in music history to enter the Hot 100 with her debut single, debuting and peaking at 77, and a few days later, she was signed to Atlantic Records.

 She later released "Hi Bich", which also charted on the Hot 100 at number 68, the highest new entry for that week.
 It was later certified Platinum by the RIAA.
 She released more singles over the course of eight months.
 On March 26, 2018, Bhabie released "Gucci Flip Flops", which reached a peak of 79 on the Hot 100, making her the youngest female to have three songs enter the Hot 100 since LeAnn Rimes.
 The single went on to be certified Platinum in the US, making it her first single to achieve Platinum status.

 On April 14, 2018, she began her international tour Bhanned in the USA with opener Asian Doll, where she previewed many songs like "Affiliated".

 After she was nominated at the 2018 Billboard Music Awards for Top Rap Female Artist, she announced she would be releasing a single called "Trust Me" featuring Ty Dolla Sign, as well as a mixtape.
 She released the single a few weeks later, and while it failed to chart on the Hot 100, it peaked at number nine on the Bubbling Under R&B/Hip-Hop Singles chart.
-On August 14, 2018, she announced the release date for the mixtape, and released the intro track for the mixtape, "15 Freestyle".
-A promotional single featuring City Girls, “Yung and Bhad” was released on August 30.
+On August 14, 2018, she announced the release date for the mixtape, and released the first promotional single for the mixtape, "15 (Intro)".
+The fourth single featuring City Girls, “Yung and Bhad” was released on August 30.

 The following month, she released the artwork for the mixtape, and a few days later she revealed the track list, announcing guest appearances from many rappers such as YG and Lil Baby.
-One day later she previewed the track "Thot Opps (Clout Drop)" on her social media, and the next day she released "Thot Opps (Clout Drop)" and a new track, "Bout That".
+One day later she previewed the track "Thot Opps (Clout Drop)" on her social media, and the next day she released "Thot Opps (Clout Drop)" and "Bout That".

-She released the music video for her collaboration with Lil Baby, "Geek'd", the mixtape's fourth single, on September 20.
+She released the music video for her collaboration with Lil Baby, "Geek'd", the mixtape's fifth and final single, on September 20.